The Connection Between Anxiety And ADD: What You Need To Know

 What is attention-deficit/hyperactivity disorder?

-On the other hand, ADHD might be a neurodevelopmental disorder that affects attention and behavior and could be characterized by inattention, hyperactivity, and impulsiveness.
+On the other hand, ADHD is a neurodevelopmental disorder that affects attention and behavior.
+It is characterized by inattention, hyperactivity, and impulsiveness.
 People with ADHD might have difficulty staying focused, controlling impulses, and managing emotions.
-In this article, we will be exploring the presentation of ADHD that stresses difficulty paying attention rather than overactivity.
-ADHD might be diagnosed in childhood, but its symptoms could persist into adulthood.
+In this article, we will be exploring the inattentive presentation of ADHD, which stresses difficulty paying attention as opposed to overactivity.
+ADHD might be diagnosed in childhood, but its symptoms could persist into adulthood (hence the existence of the term “adult ADHD”).

 Can you have an anxiety disorder and ADHD?

-People with ADHD may be more likely to develop anxiety than those without the disorder.
-This might be due to the difficulties they experience in managing their attention and emotions, which could increase stress and trigger anxiety.
+People with ADHD may be more likely to develop anxiety than those without the disorder due to the difficulties they often experience in managing their attention and emotions.
+This could increase one’s sensitivity to stress, create more stress overall, and trigger maladaptive anxious responses.

 The symptoms of ADHD could also mimic those of anxiety, making it challenging to distinguish one condition from the other.
-For instance, inattention, restlessness, and impulsiveness are common symptoms of ADHD and anxiety.
-As a result, many people with ADHD might be misdiagnosed with anxiety or vice versa.
+For instance, inattention, restlessness, and impulsiveness are common symptoms of both ADHD and anxiety.
+As a result, many people with ADHD might be misdiagnosed with anxiety or vice versa; you may even hear some people describe themselves as having “anxious ADHD,” as discussed below.

 Anxiety symptoms

-Anxiety symptoms may vary from person to person.
-Still, some common symptoms may include excessive worry, fear, and panic as well as physical symptoms such as rapid heartbeat, sweating, and shaking.
+Anxiety symptoms vary a bit from person to person and disorder to disorder.
+Still, some common symptoms include excessive worry, fear, and panic as well as physical symptoms such as rapid heartbeat, sweating, and shaking.
 People with anxiety might also experience sleep disturbances, fatigue, and difficulty concentrating.
-Severe anxiety symptoms might include panic attacks, which are sudden and intense episodes of fear.
+Severe anxiety symptoms might include panic attacks, which are sudden, brief, and intense episodes of fear.

 ADHD symptoms

-It might be essential to note that other conditions might also cause these symptoms.
-It could be best to get a proper evaluation by a mental health professional to make an accurate diagnosis.
-A mental health professional could also help determine the best course of treatment.
+It is essential to note that other conditions might also cause these symptoms.
+It is best to get a proper evaluation by a mental health professional to make an accurate diagnosis.
+A mental health professional could also help determine the best course of treatment for you.

-People with ADHD might face numerous challenges in their daily lives due to their symptoms.
+People with ADHD might face numerous challenges in their daily lives.
 Difficulty staying focused and controlling impulses could make it challenging to complete tasks, follow instructions, and pay attention in school or work.
 This could lead to problems in academic or occupational settings and negatively affect a person's performance.
-In addition, hyperactivity and impulsiveness might cause a person to interrupt others, act without thinking, and have trouble controlling their emotions, which could hurt relationships.
+In addition, hyperactivity and impulsiveness might cause a person to interrupt others, act without thinking, and have trouble controlling their emotions, which could hurt important relationships.

 Impact of anxiety on daily life